buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcTrimmedCurve.md

 1. Where both the parameter value and the Cartesian point exist for _Trim1_ and _Trim2_ they shall be consistent. (i.e., the _BasisCurve_ evaluated at the parameter value shall coincide with the specified point).
 2. When a Cartesian point is specified by _Trim1_ or by _Trim2_ it shall lie on the _BasisCurve_.
-3. Except the case of a closed _BasisCurve_ where both parameter 1 and parameter 2 exist, they shall be consistent with the sense flag, i.e., (sense = parameter 1 &lt; parameter 2).
-Or, for every open curve where both parameter 1 and parameter 2 exist, they shall be consistent with the _SenseAgreement_, i.e., _SenseAgreement_ = (parameter 1 &lt; parameter 2).
+3. Except the case of a closed _BasisCurve_ where both parameter 1 and parameter 2 exist, they shall be consistent with the sense flag, i.e., (sense = parameter 1 < parameter 2).
+Or, for every open curve where both parameter 1 and parameter 2 exist, they shall be consistent with the _SenseAgreement_, i.e., _SenseAgreement_ = (parameter 1 < parameter 2).
-4. If both parameter 1 and parameter 2 exist, then parameter 1 &lt;&gt; parameter 2.
+4. If both parameter 1 and parameter 2 exist, then parameter 1 <> parameter 2.
 For a closed base curve, e.g. _IfcCircle_ or _IfcEllipse_, this also applies to the cyclic properties, as 360' is equal to 0', parameter 1 = 360' and parameter 2 = 0' are treated as being equal and therefore violating this proposition.
 5. When a parameter value is specified by _Trim1_ or _Trim2_ it shall lie within the parametric range of the _BasisCurve_.

 ## Attributes